What Is A Codependent Marriage? Signs, Causes, And Ways To Fix

 Related Reading: 5 Reasons Why Space In A Relationship Is Not An Ominous Sign

-“How do I know if my partner is codependent?”
+“How do I know if my spouse exhibits traits of a codependent person?”
+“Are we two codependents in a relationship?”
 If that’s what you’re asking, then look at how you both share responsibilities.
-In a codependent relationship, the burden of responsibilities falls squarely on one partner, who ends up:
+In a marriage with codependent tendencies, the burden of responsibilities falls squarely on one partner, who ends up:

 • Taking care of every aspect of your shared life